Hey, I’m Dr. Ahou Line

 A child in polka dot shoes reaches up to a whiteboard, while an adult claps nearby in a playroom with shelves and toys.

-I am a mental health therapist, author, speaker, and former graduate professor with over a decade of experience specializing in parent engagement and play therapy.
+I am a mental health therapist, author, speaker, consultant, and former graduate professor with almost a decade of experience specializing in parent engagement and play therapy.

 In addition to the counseling services I provide at the private practice I co-founded in Dallas, my expertise lies in working directly with parents.
 I have written extensively on this topic including several peer reviewed journal articles and book chapters that train counselors, educators, and counselors in training how to effectively support parents and Middle Eastern children and families.
 Additionally, I was selected through Psychology Today to author a blog titled Nobody Knows What They are Doing where I offer real-world insights into parenting from the perspective of a former “child expert humbled by parenthood”.